HwWobbe/WipHww/README.md

 * plan workloads up to 2020.11.30
 * * reviewing GitHub Desktop
 * * linking into neoCities ; upload of ...Empty... is failing
+* remove Content into an appropriate Wiki like ...

 # 2020.09:
 * 2020.09.27: CurbSide and Timer updates